Investment loan: Monzi investigates. Find out everything you might need to know with our comprehensive breakdown. Let’s go!

 While you may have an idea of what your income may be, your forecasts aren’t always accurate.
-If your returns are lower than expected, you may be unable to afford your repayments.
+If your returns are lower than you expect, you may be unable to afford your repayments.
 If the share market takes a hit or your company opts not to pay a dividend, you can find yourself in a world of hurt.

 How do I get an investment loan?

 This will depend on the type of loan that you’re after.